Southwark Playhouse: Plans

 In July 2012 it was announced that, due to the redevelopment of London Bridge Station, Southwark Playhouse would not be able to keep its home underneath the arches of the station.
 After a high-profile public campaign backed by Stephen Fry and Andy Serkis, a space was secured in the new station complex as part of a Section 106 agreement with Network Rail which will allow the theatre to return to its London Bridge premises in 2021.

 Since 2013 Southwark Playhouse has been based at 77-85 Newington Causeway, in a 3-floor warehouse between Borough and Elephant and Castle tube stations.
 The temporary theatre, opened in May 2013, houses two performance spaces: a 240-seat main house known as the large and a 120-seat studio, 'the little'.
 There is also a rehearsal space and a bar/cafe area.

 The original plan for the theatre was to return to its Tooley Street location once the London Bridge redevelopment was completed in 2018.
 As of October 2020 this has not yet happened and the temporary home on Newington Causeway remains, but a new permanent 300-seat venue on Newington Butts is currently planned to be opened by 2021, along with a secondary satellite venue at Tooley Street with two spaces holding 200 and 150 seats.
 Funding is still in progress for these new sites to be opened.

-Controversies

-In January 2019, a production of All in a Row sparked controversy over the way that an autistic person was being represented in puppet form.